msgflo/msgflo/README.md

 as the communications layer between different processes.
 Initial message queue transports targeted are [AMQP](http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol) and [MQTT](http://mqtt.org).

-It is intended for building robust polyglot FBP systems spanning multiple nodes.
+MsgFlo lets you build robust polyglot FBP systems spanning multiple nodes.
 Each node can be implemented in different languages, and be a FBP runtime internally or not.

 ## Status